jess-works/jess-works/README.md

 Coding my days away, dreaming of a seamless internet experience.

 Hi, I’m Jess

 Currently studying at Medieinstitutet to become a front-end developer.

-Love crisp and clean design.
+I love crisp and clean design.

 <!---
 jess-works/jess-works is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.